skirienkopanea/gp/README.md

 ./Garden.sh
 ```

-You can host a dedicated server on linux by unzipping the server file and running in the relevant directory:
+You can host a dedicated server on linux by unzipping the server file and running in the relevant directory `chmod +x GardenServer.sh` and then:

 ```
 ./GardenServer.sh